paulosabayomi/ThreadsPipe-py/README.md

 # ThreadsPipe

-threadspipe-py threads Python library uses the official Meta's Threads API to perform actions on a user's account, actions like create post, respond to posts and replies, get posts and users account insights and many more.
+threadspipe-py Python library uses the official Meta's Threads API to perform actions on a user's account, actions like create post, respond to posts and replies, get posts and users account insights and many more.

 ## Instalation